kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, calibre uses whatever proxy settings are set in your OS.
 Sometimes
-these are incorrect, for example, on windows if you don't use Internet Explorer
+these are incorrect, for example, on Windows if you don't use Internet Explorer
 then the proxy settings may not be up to date.
 You can tell calibre to use a
 particular proxy server by setting the ``http_proxy`` environment variable.
 The
 format of the variable is: ``http://username:password@servername`` you should